Improving Backward Conformal Prediction via Non-Conformity Score Transformation: Method

-\textbf{Optimization objective simplification.} We address the primary challenge: narrowing the coverage gap induced by the inherent looseness of Markov's inequality.
+The first term corresponds to the estimation error of the LOO estimator.
+Under the conditions of Theorem \ref{LOOestimate}, this term converges to zero at rate \(O_P(n^{-1/2})\).
+Therefore, the score transformation has limited influence on this component, and we do not optimize it explicitly.
+The second term combines both the first-order Taylor approximation error and the looseness introduced by Markov's inequality.
+When the first-order Taylor approximation is accurate, Eq. \eqref{BCP_cov_g} implies that the absolute value can be removed.

+Under this regime, reducing the looseness induced by Markov's inequality becomes approximately equivalent to reducing the overall coverage gap.
+Consequently, we focus on minimizing this looseness.
 We formulate this as a functional optimization problem where the score transformation $h$ serves as the optimization variable: